Hugh Aloysius Drum

 Hugh Aloysius Drum (September 19, 1879 – October 3, 1951) was a career United States Army officer who served in World War I and World War II and attained the rank of lieutenant general.
 He was notable for his service as chief of staff of the First United States Army during World War I, and commander of First Army during the initial days of World War II.

-The son of a career army officer, Drum was attending Boston College when his father was killed during the Spanish–American War.
+Drum was attending Boston College when his father, Captain John Drum, was killed in action in Cuba on July 1, 1898, during the Spanish–American War.
 Offered a direct commission in the United States Army, Drum was appointed a second lieutenant of Infantry.
 He served in the Philippines during the Philippine–American War, took part in the Battle of Bayan, and received the Silver Star for heroism.
 He continued to advance through positions of more rank and responsibility in the early 1900s, and took part in the Veracruz and Pancho Villa Expeditions.

-During World War I, Drum was chief of staff for First United States Army, and led the planning for First Army's participation in the Saint Mihiel and Meuse-Argonne offensives.
+During World War I, Drum served as chief of staff for First United States Army, and led the planning for First Army's participation in the Saint Mihiel and Meuse-Argonne offensives.
 He was promoted to temporary brigadier general and received the Army Distinguished Service Medal.
 After the war, Drum commanded 1st Infantry Brigade, 1st Infantry Division, Fifth Corps Area, and the Hawaiian Department.
-Having served as the Army's deputy chief of staff and inspector general, Drum was a candidate for Army Chief of Staff in 1939 but the position went to George Marshall.
+Having served as the Army's deputy chief of staff and inspector general, Drum was a candidate for Army Chief of Staff in 1939 but the position went to George C. Marshall.

 Drum received promotion to lieutenant general in August 1939, and commanded the Eastern Defense Command during the early years of World War II.
 He reached the mandatory retirement age of 64 in 1943, after which he was commander of the New York Guard (1943–1948), and president of Empire State, Inc., the company that managed the Empire State Building (1944–1951).

-Drum died in New York City on October 3, 1951, and was buried at Arlington National Cemetery.
+Drum died in New York City on October 3, 1951.
+He was buried at Arlington National Cemetery.

 Early life

-Born at Fort Brady, Chippewa County, Michigan, on September 19, 1879, Hugh A. Drum was the son of Margaret (Desmond) Drum (1846-1927) of Boston and Captain John Drum (1840–1898), a career army officer who was killed in Cuba while serving with the 10th Infantry Regiment during the Spanish–American War.
+Born at Fort Brady, Chippewa County, Michigan, on September 19, 1879, Hugh A. Drum was the son of Margaret (Desmond) Drum (1846–1927) of Boston and Captain John Drum (1840–1898), a career army officer who was killed in Cuba while serving with the 10th Infantry Regiment during the Spanish–American War.

 In 1894, Drum graduated from Xavier High School in New York City, which he had attended while his father was an instructor at the school.
 Initially intent upon a career as a Jesuit priest, he enrolled at Boston College.
 Under the provisions of a recently passed law allowing recognition for sons of officers who displayed exceptional bravery during the Spanish–American War, Drum was offered a direct commission as a second lieutenant on September 9, 1898, which he accepted.
 (He received his Bachelor of Arts degree from Boston College in 1921.)